bradeneast/bradeneast.com/blog/_published/A simple way to improve accessibility with dynamic image 'alt' attributes.md

-# A quick way to improve accessibility - get alt attributes from img src with vanilla javascript
+# A quick way to improve SEO and accessibility - get alt attributes from image src with vanilla javascript
 ## 2019/08/24
 ### javascript, html